 Not all constipation incidents need medical attention.
 Before you rush to your medical practitioner, you may want to try these tips at home to ease the situation.

-Apples, pears and prunes are great for making bowel movements smoother
+Eating apples, pears and prunes may help make bowel movements smoother

 This can help to relax the anal muscles and help to pass the stool

-The Bristol stool scale is a good indication of whether or not your child is suffering from constipation, as normal faeces should be the texture of Types 4 to 6, rather than dry, lumpy pieces in Types 1 to 3.
+Interested to know what a ‘good’ feces looks like?
+The Bristol stool scale is a 7-point standard used for clinical practice and research, and a good indication of whether your child has constipation.
+Check your child’s stool content and compare it with the following guide.
+Normal feces should be the texture of Types 4 to 6, rather than dry and lumpy as shown in Types 1 to 3.